melodyfs/The-Beauty-of-Beast/ReadMe.md

 One day a butterfly finds a garden filled with filthy mud and dying flowers.

 ## Cast
+- Butterfly: Jade Stone
-- Butterfly:Tina Fey
+- Flower1: TJ
-- Flowers: Bella Throne
+- Flower2:  Adam Braus
-- Girl: Taylor Swift
+- Girl: Laurel